core-infra-svcs/dashboard-api-go/client/docs/BonjourForwardingApi.md

 ## UpdateNetworkWirelessSsidBonjourForwarding

-> map[string]interface{} UpdateNetworkWirelessSsidBonjourForwarding(ctx, networkId, number).UpdateNetworkWirelessSsidBonjourForwarding(updateNetworkWirelessSsidBonjourForwarding).Execute()
+> InlineResponse200183 UpdateNetworkWirelessSsidBonjourForwarding(ctx, networkId, number).UpdateNetworkWirelessSsidBonjourForwarding(updateNetworkWirelessSsidBonjourForwarding).Execute()

 Update the bonjour forwarding setting and rules for the SSID